-WHO defines palliative care as “the active total care of patients whose disease is not responsive to curative treatment.
+The World Health Organisation (WHO) defines it as “the active total care of patients whose disease is not responsive to curative treatment.
 Control of pain, other symptoms, and psychological, social and spiritual problems, is paramount.
 The goal of palliative care is the achievement of the best quality of life for patients and their families.”

-Palliative care incorporates a whole variety of care aspects.
-The patient is at the end of their life and the key aim is to keep them comfortable as possible for their remaining days.
-It can seem like a scary process, but essentially it’s a support system to help a patient and their loved ones cope.
+Palliative care affirms life, regards dying as a normal process and is a holistic approach that incorporates a whole variety of care aspects.
+It offers physical, emotional and practical support and can be offered at anytime after a terminal diagnosis.
+It works towards improving the quality of life of the person and their families.
+The person is at the end of their life and the key aim is to keep them as comfortable as possible for their remaining days.
+It can seem like a scary process, but essentially is a support system to help the person and their loved ones cope.

 There are many attitudes and principles required for successful palliative care.
-It is not simply the process a patient would go through on their own in hospital.
-It is the integrated and overall care a patient and their family would receive.
+It is not simply the process someone would go through on their own in hospital.
+It is the integrated and overall care a person and their family would receive.

-Palliative care is provided where the person and their family want, where possible.
-It is not exclusively locked into a clinical or hospital setting.
+Palliative care can be provided where the person and their family want, where possible.
+This may include:

 At Cavendish Homecare, our palliative homecare services are grounded in the principles of palliative care.
 This approach focuses on providing compassionate care and support to individuals with serious illnesses, with an emphasis on improving quality of life and managing symptoms.
 Some key principles of palliative care include effective communication, holistic care, and a team-based approach to care.
 Our team of skilled professionals is committed to upholding these principles and providing personalised care to meet the unique needs of each individual and their family.